-When is the best time to stay in a vacation rental in Scotland?
+The best time to stay in a vacation rental in Scotland

 Scotland is a country known for its internationally famous festivals, culminating in August with the Edinburgh International Festival and Edinburgh Festival Fringe taking over the capital for a month of performances and events.
-Summer is also the warmest and driest season for staying in one of the country’s numerous vacation rentals, when Scotland’s northerly position makes for long, sunny evenings and a festive vibe wherever you go.
+Summer is also the warmest and driest season, when Scotland’s northerly position makes for long, sunny evenings and a festive vibe wherever you go.
 Crowds are noticeably thinner in spring and early fall, when you can experience the major cities and tourist sites more like a local.
 Winter gets unrelenting rain and occasional snow, but you’ll still find plenty of cozy indoor hubs, historical and otherwise, where you can stay warm.

 Glasgow’s West End